-Definition: Total, actual effective rent (GST inclusive) expense of the lease for all areas within the tenancy, associated car parking, and onsite storage within the reporting period.
+Definition: Total, actual effective rent (GST Inclusive) expense of the lease for all net lettable areas within the tenancy, and onsite storage within the reporting period.
 Include: Minimum actual lease payments.
-Rent expenses for all areas in the building, including office areas, non-office areas and leased-out areas.
+Rent expenses for all net lettable areas in the building, including office areas, non-office areas and subleased areas.
 Rent expenses for all onsite storage.
-Rent expenses for onsite and offsite car parking facilities that have been acquired as part of the lease for Entity staff in the building or people visiting Entity staff in the tenancy.
 Rent for offsite storage where it can be used for office space.
-Exclude: Monetary benefit of any incentives as these are captured separately.
+Lessors Outgoings, for Fully Gross and Gross leases.
+For these lease types the Lessors Outgoings are not added to Current Year Actual Rent to calculate Total Outgoings as it is expected the value is reported within this field.
+This is especially important for Commonwealth MOU subleases where Total Revenue for the sublease will include these outgoings as well as rent.
+Exclude: Non-office areas such as grounds.
+Monetary benefit of any incentives as these are captured separately.
 Rent for offsite storage that cannot be used for office space.
 Anything that is included in a separate lease.
 Rents received from sub-leasing arrangements.
 That is, do not offset the rent expenses by rent received.
 This data is collected elsewhere in the system.
+Rent expenses for onsite and offsite car parking facilities that have been acquired as part of the lease for Entity staff in the building or people visiting Entity staff in the tenancy.
 Note: This figure would be the exact actual expenditure, regardless of Lease Type.
-Current Annual Rent must be reported GST inclusive .
+Current Annual Rent must be reported GST Inclusive.
+Where a sublessor pays rent directly to the head-lessor's landlord this must be reported at this item, while Sublease Revenue paid to the head-lessor is accounted for in Section 2.2.
 Reference: RMG 110 - Accounting for operating lease expenses and incentives Format: Positive value, whole Australian dollars [\$nn,nnn,nnn]